Admission and Application Info

 McGill’s Desautels Faculty of Management seeks applicants with strong managerial potential.
-Admission to the McGill MBA Japan program is competitive and is based on a combination of work experience, academic background, recommendations, standardized tests, and the results of an interview.
+Admission to the McGill MBA Japan program is competitive, and is based on a combination of work experience, academic background, recommendations, as well as the results of standardized tests, and an interview.

 The McGill MBA Japan program is aimed at mid-career executives who have substantive work experience.
-The average number of years of work experience is 10 years and students usually have at least five years of work experience before joining the McGill MBA Japan program.
-Applicants must have at a minimum, two years of relevant full-time work experience after their undergraduate degree before submitting an application.
+MBA Japan students usually have at least five years of work experience before joining the McGill MBA Japan program.
+Applicants must have, at a minimum, two years of relevant full-time work experience after their undergraduate degree before submitting an application.

 Your undergraduate degree and any further academic qualifications are important indicators of intellectual ability and likelihood of success in our program.

 Candidates take the Graduate Management Admissions Test (GMAT).
-At present, McGill requires a minimum of 570 on the GMAT test with a 30 on the Quantitative Section.
+At present, McGill requires a minimum score of 570 on the GMAT test with 30 marks on the quantitative section.
 High achievement on the GMAT does not guarantee admission.

-The McGill MBA Japan program is conducted in English and MBA Japan students must have solid English skills in reading, writing, speaking, and listening in order to participate in our program.
-Candidates who do not meet the Graduate and Postdoctoral Studies criteria for English proficiency must demonstrate achievement on the TOEFL, or the IELTS.
-For the TOEFL test, candidates must achieve at least 86, with a 20 on each of the four sections.
-Please contact our office if you have questions regarding this.
+The McGill MBA Japan program is conducted in English, and MBA Japan students must have solid English skills in reading, writing, speaking, and listening in order to participate in our program.
+Candidates who do not meet the Graduate and Postdoctoral Studies criteria for English proficiency must demonstrate achievement on the TOEFL or the IELTS.
+For the TOEFL test, candidates must achieve at least a score of 86, with 20 marks on each of the four sections.
+Please contact our office in the case of any questions.